 Oh, and it's totally free for those backers who already got a first-gen development headset a couple years back.
 It'll even include EVE: Valkyrie and Lucky's Tale as pack-in games, just like the consumer boxes.

 Oculus will send out a survey to Kickstarter backers by February 1 to gain current addresses and other pertinent information, and the headsets should be "among the first" to be sent out once they actually go on sale.
-Backers who are located in countries where the consumer Rift isn't going on sale will be offered some sort of alternative, which has yet to be disclosed.
+Backers who are located in countries where the consumer Rift isn't going on sale this spring will be offered some sort of alternative, which has yet to be disclosed.